CliftonMcCallum/Personal-Website/README.md

 ## Future ideas:
 I may be adding a different blog to track my progress with learning Microsoft Azure.
 I started my free account yesterday.

-Adding a Portfolio page or a link to GitHub is another idea for improving access to my work.
+Add a portfolio link.
+## completed:
+Added a link to GitHub.